Free and open to the public, 8:30 a.m. – 5 p.m., 7 days a week (occasional closures around winter holiday times).

-- A. Boyd Claytor III Education and Research Facility, a 7,700-square-foot multi-purpose building, offers LC students and regional K-12 students and teachers an ideal location for learning with seminar, laboratory, classroom, conference, and retreat space.
+- A. Boyd Claytor III Education and Research Facility, a 7,700-square-foot multi-purpose building, offers Lynchburg students and regional K-12 students and teachers an ideal location for learning with seminar, laboratory, classroom, conference, and retreat space.

 - Belk Astronomical Observatory provides a virtually unobstructed view of the night sky along the full horizon.